gbarillot/svelte-router/README.md

 ## Handling Not found / 404

-There are 2 ways of doing this:, depending on your requirements:
+There are 2 ways of doing this, depending on your requirements:

 Using you own custom component